Baptism of desire: Roman Catholicism

 In the Catholic Church, baptism of desire "replace[s] Sacramental Baptism in so far as the communication of grace is concerned, but do[es] not effect incorporation into the Church, as [it] do[es] not bestow the sacramental character by which a person becomes attached formally to the Church".

 The Catholic Church teaches in the Catechism of the Catholic Church that "baptism is necessary for salvation".
 It also states the desire for baptism "brings about the fruits of Baptism without being a sacrament".
 It further states that "[f]or catechumens who die before their Baptism, their explicit desire to receive it, together with repentance for their sins, and charity, assures them the salvation that they were not able to receive through the sacrament".
 Lastly, it adds: "Every man who is ignorant of the Gospel of Christ and of his Church, but seeks the truth and does the will of God in accordance with his understanding of it, can be saved.
 It may be supposed that such persons would have desired Baptism explicitly if they had known its necessity".

-Catholic apologist Jimmy Akin points to one canon in the Council of Trent which he claims defines baptism of desire as a dogma: